Political and Campaign Activities of Judges and Judicial Candidates* in General

 Public confidence in the independence and impartiality of the judiciary is eroded if judges or judicial candidates are perceived to be subject to political influence.

-Although members of the families of judges and judicial candidates are free to engage in their own political activity, including running for public office, there is no “family exception” to the prohibition in paragraph (A)(3) against a judge or candidate publicly endorsing candidates for public office.
-A judge or judicial candidate must not become involved in, or publicly associated with, a family member's political activity or campaign for public office.
-To avoid public misunderstanding, judges and judicial candidates should take, and should urge members of their families to take, reasonable steps to avoid any implication that they endorse any family member's candidacy or other political activity.
+Although members of the families of judges are free to engage in their own political activity, including running for public office, there is no “family exception” to the prohibition in paragraph (A)(3) against a judge publicly endorsing candidates for public office.
+A judge must not become involved in, or publicly associated with, a family member's political activity or campaign for public office.
+To avoid public misunderstanding, judges should take, and should urge members of their families to take, reasonable steps to avoid any implication that they endorse any family member's candidacy or other political activity.

-Judges and judicial candidates retain the right to participate in the political process as voters in both primary and general elections.
+Judges retain the right to participate in the political process as voters in both primary and general elections.

 Statements and Comments Made During a Campaign for Judicial Office.

-Judicial candidates must be scrupulously fair and accurate in all statements made by them and by their campaign committees.
-Paragraph (A)(9) obligates candidates and their committees to refrain from making statements that are false or misleading, or that omit facts necessary to make the communication considered as a whole not materially misleading.
+Judges and judicial candidates must be scrupulously fair and accurate in all statements made by them and by their campaign committees.
+Paragraph (A)(9) obligates judicial candidates, judges, and their committees to refrain from making statements that are false or misleading, or that omit facts necessary to make the communication considered as a whole not materially misleading.

-Judicial candidates are sometimes the subject of false, misleading, or unfair allegations made by third parties or the media.
-For example, false or misleading statements might be made regarding the identity, present position, experience, qualifications, or judicial rulings of a candidate.
-In other situations, false or misleading allegations may be made that bear upon a candidate's integrity or fitness for judicial office.
-As long as the candidate does not violate other provisions of this Canon, the candidate may make a factually accurate public response.
+Judges and judicial candidates are sometimes the subject of false, misleading, or unfair allegations made by third parties or the media.
+For example, false or misleading statements might be made regarding the identity, present position, experience, or qualifications of a judge or judicial candidate, or judicial rulings of a judge.
+In other situations, false or misleading allegations may be made that bear upon a judge or judicial candidate’s fitness for judicial office.
+As long as the judge or judicial candidate does not violate other provisions of this Canon, the judge or judicial candidate may make a factually accurate public response.

-Subject to the provisions of this Canon, a judicial candidate is permitted to respond directly to false, misleading, or unfair allegations made against him or her while seeking judicial office, although it is preferable for someone else to respond if the allegations relate to a pending case.
+Subject to the provisions of this Canon, a judge or judicial candidate is permitted to respond directly to false, misleading, or unfair allegations made against the judge or judicial candidate while seeking retention or appointment to judicial office, although it is preferable for someone else to respond if the allegations relate to a pending case.

-Paragraph (A)(10) prohibits judicial candidates from making comments that might impair the fairness of pending or impending judicial proceedings.
-This provision does not restrict arguments or statements to the court or jury by a lawyer who is a judicial candidate, or rulings, statements, or instructions by a judge that may appropriately affect the outcome of a matter.
+Paragraph (A)(10) prohibits judges from making comments that might impair the fairness of pending or impending judicial proceedings.
+This provision does not restrict rulings, statements, or instructions by a judge that may appropriately affect the outcome of a matter.

 Pledges, Promises, or Commitments